AeybelV/hash/crc32/README.md

 # CRC32

 Varius implementations of cyclic reduancy check (CRC) which can be used for error detecting.
 As CRC produces a check value of a fixed length, it can also be used as a hash function.
-Cross refetence the [Performance Metrics](Performance%20Metrics.md) for performance measurements.
+CRC32 is not reccomened to be used as a cryptographic hash.
+Cross reference the [Performance Metrics](Performance%20Metrics.md) for performance measurements as well as this document to choose a function for your purposes.

 - [CRC32](#crc32)
   - [Memoized Implementation](#memoized-implementation)